 Source water is the raw, untreated ground water and surface water that supplies your water intake or well.

-A hazard is an observed biological (e.g., pathogens), chemical (e.g., dissolved metals, nutrients) or physical agent (e.g., turbidity, debris) that could harm your water users or water system.
+A hazard or a contaminant is an observed biological (e.g., pathogens), chemical (e.g., dissolved metals, nutrients) or physical agent (e.g., turbidity, debris) that could adversely effect consumers or the water system.

 - Risk, for the purposes of source assessments, is a factor generally defined as the probability (likelihood) that harm, injury or loss will occur to people or infrastructure, multiplied by the magnitude (consequence) of those hazards occuring.